Kit a Diogelwch – Kit & Safety

 Ras Copaon 1000m Cymru – Welsh 1000m Peaks Race

-Due to the long, linear distance and high terrain covered in the Welsh 1000m Peaks Race, electronic timing and tracking equipment from Racetek Live is used.
-This system gives the Race Organiser, Race Event Base and Race Marshals key data on competitors’ last known locations/time at location and if someone is losing pace or overdue at a location.
+Due to the long, linear distance and high terrain covered in the Welsh 1000m Peaks Race, GPS tracking, mapping and timing is provided by Open Tracking.
+This system gives the Race Organiser, Llanberis Base and Race Marshals live data on competitors’ locations and timings – feeding into safety monitoring and timing results.

-There will also be a live feed to this information on display at Race Event Base where competitors can return to for refreshments and Prize Giving – please come and see us all after the race!
+There will also be a live feed to this information on display at Llanberis Base where competitors can return for refreshments and Prize Giving – please come and see us all after the race!

 Navigation and Personal Responsibility

-The Welsh 1000m Peaks Race is organised in accordance with Welsh Fell Runners Association (WFRA) guidelines and continues to support the adventure of ‘map and compass’ navigating, relying on personal competence and experience in mountainous terrain, without the use of digital or GPS/GPX technology to progress through the unmarked courses.
+The Welsh 1000m Peaks Race is organised in accordance with Welsh Fell Runners Association (WFRA) guidelines and continues to support the adventure of ‘map and compass’ navigating, relying on personal competence and experience in mountainous terrain, without the use of digital or GPS/GPX technology for competitors to progress through the unmarked courses.
 Hence, the race offers excellent opportunities to practise and gain confidence with the skills associated with ‘mountain and fell running’.
+Planning personal recces of the route can offer great training opportunities – find other race entrants to share this process with if preferable.

 View the WFRA declaration that competitors agree to, upon entry: